 This study was approved by the Poltekkes Kemenkes Manado Institutional Review Board (IRB).
-It was conducted per the ethical principles outlined in the Declaration of Helsinki (Approval Number: IRB-2024-01), ensuring that all protocols followed the moral guidelines for conducting research on human subjects.
+It was conducted per the ethical principles outlined in the Declaration of Helsinki (Approval Number: IRB-2024-01), ensuring that all protocols followed the moral guidelines for researching human subjects.